dilekdilsahozkan/PapaFood/README.md

   - Modular and customizable Material Design UI components for Android.
 - [Figma](https://figma.com/) - Figma is a vector graphics editor and prototyping tool which is primarily web-based.

-## Installation

-1. Clone the project to Android Studio.
-2. Download the necessary dependencies.
-3. Add your own API KEY.
-4. Run the app on an Android device or emulator.

 ## Contributing